solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 char *_html_out;
 ```

-Then we can have utilities to output things like tag start, attributes and tag end.
+Then we can have utilities to output things like tag start, attributes, and tag end.
 ```c
 void tag_start(const char *name);
 void tag_end(const char *name);